 TA-V is a 21-acre operational area located adjacent to the northeast corner of TA-III.
-Operations at sites in TA-V routinely involve the handling of radioactive materials used in experimental R&D programs.
-This s mall technical area houses the Auxiliary Hot Cell Unit (AHCU) and the TA-V Sandlot.
+Operations at sites in TA-V routinely involve the handling of radioactive materials used in experimental research and development (R&D) programs.
+This small technical area houses the Auxiliary Hot Cell Unit (AHCU) and the TA-V Sandlot.